webfp/tor-browser-selenium/README.md

 Warning: **Windows and macOS are not supported.**

-[Tested](https://travis-ci.org/webfp/tor-browser-selenium) with the following Tor Browser Bundle versions on Ubuntu:
+[Tested](https://travis-ci.org/webfp/tor-browser-selenium) with the following Tor Browser versions on Ubuntu:

 * 12.0.7
 * 12.5a7

 If you need to use a different version of Tor Browser, [view the past test runs](https://travis-ci.org/webfp/tor-browser-selenium) to find out the compatible `selenium` and `geckodriver` versions.

 ## Troubleshooting

 Solutions to potential issues:

 * Make sure you have compatible dependencies.
-While older or newer versions may work, they may have cause issues.
+While older or newer versions may work, they may cause issues.
-  - [Tor Browser bundle](https://www.torproject.org/download/) needs to be downloaded and extracted.
+  - [Tor Browser](https://www.torproject.org/download/) needs to be downloaded and extracted.
   - Python [`selenium`](https://www.selenium.dev/) (`pip install -U selenium`).
   - `geckodriver` [version 0.31.0](https://github.com/mozilla/geckodriver/releases/tag/v0.31.0).